The Swarm (1978 film): Production

 The film was announced in 1974 at the height of the disaster-movie craze.
 It was part of $38 million worth of projects Allen had lined up, including The Day the World Ended (a project which was retitled and released in 1980 as When Time Ran Out...).
 The script was written by Stirling Silliphant, who had written The Towering Inferno for Allen.
 He said in December 1974 that Allen hoped to start filming in April 1975.
 Production was delayed in part because Allen decided to leave Fox for Warner Bros.
 Estimates of the number of bees used in the production ranged between 15 million and 22 million, including 800,000 bees with their stingers removed to enable the cast to work safely with them.
 About 100 people were employed in the production to care for and transport the bees during the film shoot.
-Olivia de Havilland was stung by a bee while filming.
-MacMurray retired from acting and died in 1991.
+Olivia de Havilland was actually stung by a bee while filming.
+This was MacMurray's final film.